-Nederland freshman standing tall on mound - Port Arthur News
+Nederland freshman pitcher Brady Corcoran standing tall with confidence on the mound - Port Arthur News

-Nederland freshman standing tall on mound
+Nederland freshman pitcher Brady Corcoran standing tall with confidence on the mound

-NEDERLAND — Many coaches don’t go into a high school baseball season depending to lean on a freshman pitcher, but Nederland’s Brady Corcoran has shown he belongs on the mound.
+NEDERLAND — Many coaches don’t go into a high school baseball season with a plan to lean on a freshman pitcher, but Nederland’s Brady Corcoran has shown he belongs on the mound.

 “As the season went on, when he got opportunities, he proved to our team that the moment wasn’t too big for him,” Spell said.
-“He a good kid and has a great grasp of the game.
-You can see as they year went on that he had the ability to compete at a high level.
-You never really know until you get into ball games.
+“He is a good kid and has a great grasp of the game.
+You can see as the year went on that he had the ability to compete at a high level.
+You never really know until you get into the ball games.
 I think from the first time he has touched rubber, he has been good for us.”

-Corcoran said he has been playing baseball ever since he could walk.
+Corcoran has been playing baseball since he could walk.

-“My uncle took me out in the back yard and threw me some wiffle balls and I fell in love with it ever since,” Corcoran said.
+His uncle took him out in the back yard and threw wiffle balls to him and he has been in love with the game ever since, Corcoran said.

 The freshman lefty said the first ball he learned to throw was a fastball, followed by a change up.